FSI

 What Is FSI

-FSI is an analysis method that simultaneously considers the interaction between fluid loads and structural deformation.
-It reflects feedback between fluids and structures, delivering results close to real operating conditions.
+FSI is an advanced simulation technique that simultaneously accounts for the interaction between fluid loads and structural deformation.
+By reflecting the continuous feedback loop between fluids and structures, it delivers high-fidelity results that closely replicate real-world environments.

 Why Single Physics Is Not Enough

-Fluid-only analysis cannot fully capture structural deformation, and structural-only analysis cannot adequately reflect fluid behavior changes.
+CFD alone cannot account for structural deformation, and structural analysis alone cannot reflect the impact of fluid changes.

 Beyond Single Physics